 In November 2015, the FASB issued ASU No. 2015-17, "Income Taxes (Topic 740) Balance Sheet Classification of Deferred Taxes" ("ASU 2015-17").
 ASU 2015-17 requires that deferred income tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
 ASU 2015-17 is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
-Early adoption is permitted.
-The Group is currently evaluating the impact of the adoption of ASU 2015-17 on its consolidated financial statements.
+The Group has early adopted the ASU 2015-17 when preparing for the financial statement for the year ended December 31, 2016 on a prospective basis and no retrospective adjustment was made for the consolidated balance sheet as of December 31, 2015.